-Before I let you slide into my thoughts, the medical teams, emergency operatives, volunteers and government folk out their fighting on for our universal safety are doing an awesome job so far.
-Let’s all spend a few seconds on the the next two empty lines and send them some love.
+Before I let you slide into my thoughts, the medical teams, emergency operatives, volunteers, and government folk out there fighting on for our universal safety are doing an awesome job so far.
+Let’s all spend a few seconds on the next two empty lines and send them some love.

 Thank you.
 Please keep us safe!

-A month ago I read a blog post on Monitor.co.ug that cast a dark shadow over my thoughts about the travel Uganda market.
-In the blog, Ms Lillian Ajarova, the Chief Executive Officer of Uganda Tourism Board (UTB), says the Covid-19 scourge is frustrating the ambition of the sector to hit the 10 per cent growth rate in this financial year.
+A month ago, I read a blog post on Monitor.co.ug that cast a dark shadow over my thoughts about the travel Uganda market.
+In the blog, Ms. Lillian Ajarova, the Chief Executive Officer of Uganda Tourism Board (UTB), says the Covid-19 scourge is frustrating the sector’s ambition to hit the 10 percent growth rate in this financial year.

-In the same blog, Ms Kelly macTavish, the Managing Director of Pearl of Africa Tours Limited, uses a single dark word to drive the point home; “Horrible!”.
-Sentences down, she cuts us some slack and explains: “The phones have stopped ringing, the emails are not coming through, and those who booked are cancelling.
-This is just one of the worst things that has happened to us”.
-Just one of the many worse things to come, Ms Kelly.
+In the same blog, Ms. Kelly MacTavish, the Managing Director of Pearl of Africa Tours Limited, uses a single dark word to drive the point home; “Horrible!”.
+Sentences down, she cuts us some slack and explains: “The phones have stopped ringing, the emails are not coming through, and those who booked are canceling.
+This is just one of the worst things that have happened to us”—just one of the many worse things to come, Ms. Kelly.

-The Uganda tourism sector had registered significant and progressive improvements as shown by several development indicators such as tourist arrivals, foreign exchange earnings, growth in domestic tourism, and employment and tourism business among others.
+The Uganda tourism sector had registered significant and progressive improvements as shown by several development indicators such as tourist arrivals, foreign exchange earnings, growth in domestic tourism, and employment and tourism business.

 A total of 667,600 people were employed in the Travel and Tourism industry in 2018 and is projected to employ 972,000 people by 2029.
 I think someone will have to adjust that number considering the current situation.

-If everyone is under lockdown, the phones are not ringing, then I’m safe to think that most of the 667,600 in the travel Uganda market now read their junk emails like the book of proverbs and at least all have postponed sales and marketing efforts.
+If everyone is under lockdown, the phones are not ringing, and then I’m safe to think that most of the 667,600 in the travel Uganda market now read their junk emails like the book of proverbs, and at least all have postponed sales and marketing efforts.

 Even the big ones like Airbnb recently announced a pause on all marketing, saving $800m this year.
-The 2020 Catholic Uganda Martyr’s Day feast slated for May 29th for the youth and June 3 for the rest, has been called off due to the impact of the coronavirus (COVID-19) pandemic.
+The 2020 Catholic Uganda Martyr’s Day feast slated for May 29th for the youth and June 3 for the rest has been called off due to the coronavirus’s impact (COVID-19) pandemic.

-With the effects upon the travel industry likely to be worse than the effects of 9/11 and the 2008 recession combined, the industry needs to be prepared not only for current disruption, but also for the aftermath.
-With many factors of uncertainty around the pandemic, including the scale of impact and length, there is no doubt that the travel industry will be hit hard.
-Travel companies and destination market organisations (DMOs) need to have comprehensive plans to mitigate the impact.
+With the effects upon the travel industry likely to be worse than the effects of 9/11 and the 2008 recession combined, the industry needs to be prepared for current disruption and the aftermath.
+With many uncertainty factors around the pandemic, including the scale of impact and length, there is no doubt that the travel industry will be hit hard.
+Travel companies and destination market organizations (DMOs) need to have comprehensive plans to mitigate the impact.

-“The losses incurred to date by the players in the industry ranges from cancellation from now to over a year.
-We are still conducting a survey to establish the exact monetary value.
+“The industry players’ losses to date range from cancellation from now to over a year.
+We are still surveying to establish the exact monetary value.
 However, if I have to go by our projections, we will be losing not less than $1.6b, which is what we earned last year as a sector.”Ms Lilly Ajarova, UTB chief executive officer, talking to the Daily Monitor

-It could be very easy to cut all marketing costs while travel is not permitted, as the initial thought would be that it’s not needed whilst ‘lying low’.
-Uganda has ended all marketing campaigns, which aimed to target 2.2 million foreign visitors, double the amount in 2022.
-I know because at Burt Systems, travel is our top niche and 100% of all travel campaigns have been indefinitely postponed.
+It could be effortless to cut all marketing costs while travel is not permitted, as the initial thought would be that it’s not needed whilst ‘lying low.’
+Uganda has ended all marketing campaigns, aiming to target 2.2 million foreign visitors, double the amount in 2022.
+I know because at Burt Systems, travel is our top niche, and 100% of all travel campaigns have been indefinitely postponed.